Sean Morey (American football): College career

 After graduating from Hebron Academy, he attended Brown University, where he finished with an Ivy League record 251 receptions for 3,850 yards and 40 touchdowns, and was voted Ivy League player of the year in 1997 — when he caught 74 passes for an Ivy League-record 1,434 yards and 15 touchdowns.
 Sean was one of seven Brown players selected as First-Team All-Ivy League in 1998, including Stephen Campbell (WR), Zack Burns (TE), Tim Hevesy (C), James Perry (QB), Alex Pittz (CB) and Ephraim "Fry" Wernick (DL).
 Sean Morey finished his career second in all-time receiving yards in Division I-AA behind only Jerry Rice.
 After his college career, Sean was the first Brown player to have his number retired.
 He also earned a degree with honors in organizational behavior and management.

 Morey won the Ivy League Bushnell Cup in 1997.

 Professional career

 New England Patriots

-Morey was originally selected with the 35th pick of the seventh round of the 1999 NFL Draft by the New England Patriots.
-He remained with the Patriots until the end of the 2000 season, with the majority of his time being spent on the practice squad.
-Sean Morey caught Tom Brady's first career pass.
+Morey was originally selected with the 35th pick of the seventh round of the 1999 NFL draft by the New England Patriots.
+After making the 52 man roster, Morey spent the majority of his rookie season on the practice squad until the final four games.
+Morey played the last two games of the season, tallying four special teams tackles, with a tackle inside the 20yd line on kickoff vs. Baltimore.